 A minimum of 24 credit hours of undergraduate courses in history (these courses should not include a Western civilization series or its equivalent).

-An official report of scores on the Graduate Record Examination.

 Three letters of recommendation, with two from history professors.

 A plan of study approved by the advisor and appropriate dean.